 I’m both happy and stunned.
-When we started a few years ago, I thought that simulation was far too complex to be ported to a web browser and delivered over the internet.
+When we started a few years ago, I thought that simulation was far too complex to be ported to a web browser and delivered over the Internet.
 But the challenge was so appealing that we decided to try it.
 We were so excited when our first prototypes were running, and we realized that this can go much further than we had anticipated.
-Now, a few years later, our team has grown dramatically and we have more than 20,000 users from all over the world.
-We also offer an Academic Program which allows students to use SimScale free of charge.
+Now, a few years later, our team has grown dramatically and we have more than 20,000 users from all over the world (update 2018: SimScale now has 100,000 users).
+We also offer an Academic Program, which allows students to use SimScale free of charge.
 There are so many talented engineering students around the world who now have access to simulation and can practice and learn by doing.
 We have exciting times ahead!

 What are you most excited about for the future?